celestiaorg/celestia-app/pkg/proof/README.md

 <img src="img/row_root_1.png" alt="row root one generation" width="500"/>

 We use the first row of shares to generate a namespace merkle root.
-The first four are part of the square data, and the last four are parity shares.
+The first four shares, i.e., the shares `[1, 4]` are part of the square data, and the last four are [parity shares](https://celestiaorg.github.io/celestia-app/specs/data_structures.html?highlight=extended#2d-reed-solomon-encoding-scheme).

-Now if we take the second row, which contains four shares of the above blob:
+Now if we take the second row, which contains four shares of the above blob `[5,8]`:

 <img src="img/row_root_2.png" alt="row root two generation" width="500"/>